joseehilton147/nuxt3-starter-template/README.md

 ## Nuxt 3 starter template

-_This is a starter template for Nuxt 3 projects, it is already configured with the following:_
+_This is a starter template for Nuxt 3 projects, configurated with a bunch of useful plugins like: husky, eslint, commitlint, commitizen, lint staged and others._

 ### Project info: